I Swap Out a Larger Irish Guitar for a Smaller More Comfortable One… I Review the Lowden S-50

 George Lowden in his shop in Northern Ireland

-I drove into Southern Pines with a large bodied Lowden guitar, built with Cocobolo on the sides and Lutz Spruce serving as the soundboard.
-Later, I returned home with smaller bodied Lowden guitar with Cocobolo back and sides and Sinker Redwood in place as the soundboard.
-A tonal variation would be expected based on size and wood differences between the old and new guitars.
+I drove into Southern Pines with a large bodied Lowden guitar, built with Cocobolo on the sides and Lutz Spruce on the top.
+Later, I returned home with a smaller bodied Lowden guitar with Cocobolo back and sides and Sinker Redwood on top.
+Obviously, a tonal variation would be expected based on size and wood differences between the old and new guitars.

 On the other hand, a key commonality between the two guitars was Lowden artisanship.
 Lowden guitars are exquisite instruments that are aesthetically pleasing to the eye and made with obsessive attention to detail, which is why they’re expensive.
 According to George Lowden, what might appear to be small trifling details in guitar manufacturing, add up over the course of the build, finally making a considerable impact on the instrument’s performance.
 In addition, both guitars were designated style “50” models, which means they were built with the very best master grade tone woods in the Lowden inventory.